 - Preheat oven to 400 degrees.

 - In a large shallow baking dish combine butter, lemon juice, sugar and vanilla.
-Add peaches and turn to coat with butter mixture.
+Add fresh peaches and turn to coat with butter mixture.
 Arrange, cut side down in a single layer.

 - Roast until peaches are tender and cooking liquid is syrupy and starting to turn a golden color.
 15 – 20 min.
 Brush with vanilla butter sauce halfway through.